CVNA Investors Have Opportunity to Lead Carvana Co. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-6, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Carvana Co. ("Carvana" or the "Company") (NYSE: CVNA).
+LOS ANGELES, Sept.
+9, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Carvana Co. ("Carvana" or the "Company") (NYSE: CVNA).

 Class Period: May 6, 2020 – June 24, 2022